Wix is a better overall ecommerce website builder than Shopify, but Shopify may be the best choice for larger ecommerce businesses.

 Best for Help & Support: Wix

-The Shopify online knowledge base isn't bad, either — it's right around the industry average, with all the typical questions answered in detail.
+The Shopify online knowledge base isn’t bad, either — it’s right around the industry average, with all the typical questions answered in detail.
 In the end, both services will give all their paying customers 24/7 support by email and live chat, which should be more than enough for most situations.
-Shopify even just announced the ability for customers to requests returns on their own, freeing up users from tedious tasks.
-While we give Wix the edge in this comparison, Shopify holds its own just fine.
+When we tested both of the live chats out, we found Shopify’s response times to be slightly faster, making it a good option for users who frequently need queries resolved quickly.
+So, while we give Wix the edge in this comparison, Shopify holds its own just fine.

 Other Ecommerce Alternatives